2022 is already well underway so what can we expect for this new year?

 2021 saw a ton of new features from Instagram.

-And if you’re not up to speed on those yet, read our new Instagram updates post as that is IG-specific and gets more in-depth on that platform.
+And if you’re not up to speed on those yet, read our newest updates on Instagram post as that is IG-specific and gets more in-depth on that platform.

 But for this post, it’s worth mentioning that Instagram head Adam Mosseri has published several announcements over the last few months…